 Now don't forget to pick up the dry cleaning.

-Barb Di Renzo is the Co-Owner and Editor of http://www.u-exchange.com A worldwide barter website dedicated in providing consumers and business owners a variety of ways to barter services and goods or home exchange at no cost.
-She is also the author of Barter 101, an informative guide for people who are new to bartering online.
+John C. Moore is the Owner and Editor of http://www.u-exchange.com A worldwide barter website dedicated in providing consumers and business owners a variety of ways to barter services and goods or home exchange at no cost.
+He is also the author of Barter 101, an informative guide for people who are new to bartering online.